ans-group/docs.ukfast.co.uk/source/ecloud/ecloud-vpc/instances.md

 ### Launching an Instance (not from marketplace)

-Choose your image, the most commonly used images will be displayed at the top under ‘Distributions’, set a name for your instance if required and select the VPC you wish the instance to be connected to, this will filter your router & network options).
+Choose your image, the most commonly used images will be displayed at the top under 'Distributions', set a name for your instance if required and select the VPC you wish the instance to be connected to, this will filter your router & network options).

 Set the CPU, memory and disk space for your instance, pricing can be found on the pricing page (note that once storage is created it can only be increased and not shrunk).
 If you require the instance to be able to route out from your network then select that it requires a floating IP on top of defining which router & network to connect it to.